A Deeper Level

-In “Remember?!” we talked about the importance of remembering our history as a culture, as individuals and in our faith.
-We also presented the idea that remembering, especially as Christians, exists not simply as an act of recollection but also as a habit that propels us into action.
-In this post, we’ll explore several examples in Scripture to help take our understanding of “remembering” even further.
+Remembering our history as a culture, as individuals and related to our faith is important.
+To remember, especially as Christians, exists not simply as an act of recollection but also as a habit that propels us into action.

-Deuteronomy — Often called a “book of remembrance” by Bible scholars, the phrases “remember” and “do not forget” come frequently enough to spot during even a casual reading.
+Deuteronomy is often called a “book of remembrance” by Bible scholars.
+The phrases “remember” and “do not forget” come frequently enough to spot during even a casual reading.

-Psalms — Presents the words “remember” or “do not forget” about 70 times, depending on the version used.
-Take Psalm 78 as an example to help direct your thinking on the concept.
+Psalms present the words “remember” or “do not forget” about 70 times, depending on the version.
+Psalm 78 is a good example.

-The Gospels — In many places, the disciples remember what Jesus said & did, and this remembrance drove their activity (John 2:22 and John 12:16).
+The Gospels hold many instances where the disciples remember what Jesus said and did.
+This remembrance then drove their activity (John 2:22; John 12:16).
 In addition, Jesus himself even directed them toward remembrance (John 16:4).

-Studying this thread of “remembering” in Scripture gives tremendous instruction as to why, what and how that activity should take place.
-It also helps discover significant purpose in remembering, and this is the focus of next week’s post.
-For this week, please take the time to read through the above Scripture on “remembering” instead of reading a normal-length post.
+Studying this thread of “remembering” in Scripture gives tremendous instruction as to why, what, and how that activity should take place in our own lives.
+It also helps discover significant purpose in our remembering, transforming it into Purposeful Remembering.